Unicorn trend: Unicorn beauty

 The Unicorn beauty trend involves the use of pastel colors (soft pink, green, blue and lavender), holographic shades, glitters and unicorn horn-shaped objects for makeup, nail art, and hairstyling.

 It is believed that the trend entered the beauty industry around 2008 when an online vegan and cruelty-free brand for makeup and hair color (Lime Crime) was founded and used the tagline "Makeup for Unicorns" to commercialize its rainbowed products.
-In 2014, the hair colorist and youtuber, Guy Tang, shared a series of photos on Instagram with a unicorn-colored hairstyle, that made him popular worldwide.
+In 2014, the hair colorist and YouTuber, Guy Tang, shared a series of photos on Instagram with a unicorn-colored hairstyle, that made him popular worldwide.

 By 2017, the unicorn trend had spread into the beauty world thanks to social media platforms such as Instagram, YouTube and Pinterest and partly overtook its counterpart, the Mermaid Trend.
 In the same year, Lisa Frank made a collaboration with the brand Glamour Dolls Makeup and released a cruelty-free makeup collection with the packaging covered by her iconic rainbowed animal prints.

 In 2018, Paris Hilton launched a skincare line, starting with the release of a limited edition rose water named "Unicorn Mist".
 In 2019, during the National Unicorn Day (celebrated on April 9 in the U.S.), Paris Hilton announced on social media the re-release of the sold-out product.

 Thanks to the popularity of this trend in this sector, products labelled as "unicorn snot" (holographic glitter body gel), "unicorn tears" (lipsticks and lip-glosses) and "unicorn essence" (serum for the skin) are offered in the market.

-Some beauty products related to this trend are: unicorn-inspired highlighters, eye palettes, lipsticks, nail polish, soaps, unicorn horn makeup brushes and hairstyles.

 Unicorn design

-The Unicorn Trend has effected the world of design with the creation of some daily use objects and gadgets with the appearance and colors of unicorns.
+The Unicorn Trend has featured in the world of design with the creation of daily use objects and gadgets with the appearance and colors of unicorns.
 The designs are often found on pillows, sheets and bed-covers, drinking cups, and flatware.
 One of the most popular items was the unicorn pool float, an inflatable plastic unicorn.

-The Unicorn Trend has spilled over so fast and so deeply that during the Design Week 2019 in Milan, the city also decided to set up the Unicorn House for three days.
-It was a real house organized by Booking.com with an internal design that reminded the mythological animal with various decorations like on stars, rainbows, magical horns, colorful clouds and pastel shades.

-Furthermore, there are many other locations around the globe that follow this unicorn theme like cafés, swimming pools, amusement parks.